sara-sabr/ITStrategy/Strategies/TransitionToServices.md

 The Enterprise Information Model is part of a broader undertaking by IITB's Information Architecture directorate that seeks to mature ESDC's overall Information Architecture capability.

+This also aligns with key Governement of Canada initiatives such as the Data Strategy, the Digital Exchange Platform and the API Store.

 ## 2. Accelerate Cloud Adoption

 IITB will aggressively seek opportunities to adopt cloud computing and reap the benefits of rapid elasticity and increased agility.

-Priority will be given to SaaS and PaaS service models in a Public Cloud provider.

 Accelerating cloud adoption at ESDC will require the following:

-1. Any new software development must be developed *AND* deployed to the public cloud.
+1. Any new software development must be developed as a cloud native application *AND* deployed to the public cloud.
 This includes up to Protected B data classification.
 2. Development teams (dev, ops, testing) must have access to a public cloud sandbox environment, with the following characteristics:
     - dedicated and predictable funding,
     - self-managed by the team with financial monitoring performed so that teams do not exceed their funding cap